 The Three Saints Academy is committed to keeping pupils safe by ensuring that electronic devices such as cameras, phones and tablets are used in an appropriate manner.
+The Three Saints Academy Trust considers the safe use of any devices owned by all the trust schools.
+The Three Saints Academy recognises mobile phones and tablets can be valuable resources for taking photographic and video images of pupils for teaching and learning purposes, to record progress or to celebrate achievement

 School will therefore ensure that:

-- o parental consent is obtained to take and use photographs and/or videos of children - parental consent is obtained for photographs to be taken by the media for use in relation to promoting or publishing the school - o separate parental consent is obtained if any other agency requests to take photographs of any child - o parental consent will be valid for 5 years but may be sought more regularly at the discretion of the Headteacher - o images will be uploaded to, and stored in a secure place for a relevant amount of time, this may be for longer than the child is at school if appropriate - o photographs and videos of children are only taken to provide evidence of their achievements for developmental records or for other school related purposes - o staff, visitors, volunteers and students do not use their own mobile phones to take or record any images of children - the school's digital camera/s or memory cards must not leave the school setting unless this is agreed by the Headteacher for official school business - o photos are printed/uploaded in the setting by staff and once done images are immediately removed from the camera's memory - o parents are reminded frequently of the risks associated with posting images of children to social media - o parents are reminded frequently that they are not permitted to distribute or post images that contain children other than their own - staff, volunteers and visitors will not use mobile phones in toilet or changing areas and only in line with the schools Code of Conduct/acceptable use policy - The Code of Conduct/acceptable use policy outlines when and where staff, volunteers and visitors can use their mobile phones - ALL staff, volunteers and visitors will adhere to the above policies and failure to do so will be addressed appropriately by the Headteacher.
+- o parental consent is obtained to take and use photographs and/or videos of children - parental consent is obtained for photographs to be taken by the media for use in relation to promoting or publishing the school - o separate parental consent is obtained if any other agency requests to take photographs of any child - parental consent will be sought every 12 months but may be sought more regularly at the discretion of the Headteacher - images will be uploaded to, and stored in a secure place for a relevant amount of time, this may be for longer than the child is at school if appropriate - photographs and videos of children are only taken to provide evidence of their achievements for developmental records or for other school related purposes - staff, visitors, volunteers and students do not use their own mobile phones to take or record any images of children - the school's digital camera/s or memory cards must not leave the school setting unless this is agreed by the Headteacher for official school business - o during outings, staff will only use mobile phones belonging to the setting wherever possible - photos are printed/uploaded in the setting by staff and once done images are immediately removed from the camera's memory - parents are reminded frequently of the risks associated with posting images of children to social media - parents are reminded frequently that they are not permitted to distribute or post images that contain children other than their own - staff, volunteers and visitors will not use mobile phones in toilet or changing areas and only in line with the schools Code of Conduct/acceptable use policy - The Code of Conduct/acceptable use policy outlines when and where staff, volunteers and visitors can use their mobile phones - All tablets/mobile phones or tablets must only be used by members of staff for work purposes. - Only trust's devices, that are used by staff, will have social media or messaging apps on them.
+Social networking, on behalf of the school, will be done on these devices only. - Headteacher/EY Managers must ensure any apps downloaded onto devices are age and content appropriate for the children or staff using them. - Passwords or passcodes for devices must not be shared or written down and will be changed regularly.